United States Regiments & Batteries > New York > 182nd New York Infantry Regiment

 |

-November | Organized at New York City under Colonel Mathew Murphy, Lieutenant Colonel Thomas M. Reid and Major Michael Kelly.
-Many members came from the 69th New York State Militia |
+| November | Organized at New York City under the command of Colonel Mathew Murphy, Lieutenant Colonel Thomas M. Reid and Major Michael Kelly.
+Many members came from the 69th New York State Militia, which had just ended its Federal term of enlistment.

-November 10 | Left State for Newport News, Va. and duty there attached to Dept. of Virginia |
+| November 10 | Left New York for Newport News, Virginia and duty there attached to Department of Virginia |

-November 17 | Major Kelly on leave by order of General Corcoran and never returned to the regiment. |
+| November 17 | Major Kelly left on leave by order of General Corcoran and never returned to the regiment. |

-December | At Suffolk attached to Corcoran’s Brigade, Division at Suffolk, 7th Army Corps, Dept. of Virginia |
+| December | At Suffolk, attached to Corcoran’s Brigade, Division at Suffolk, 7th Corps, Dept. of Virginia |

 1863